CCurl/Projects/clrForth/README.md

 ## Building clrForth

 ### Linux
+- clang -m64 -o clrForth clrForth.cpp
-- Use the ./make shell script
+- I have created a ./make shell script for ease of use.

 ### Windows
 - It is a Visual Studio solution